 UPPCO will own, operate, and maintain the billing metering equipment at the Project Developer's expense.
 The billing metering will meter both real and reactive interconnection flows between the Project and the UPPCO electric system.
-Where applicable, separate metering of station power may be required to accurately meter the Project load when the generator is off-line.
+Where applicable, separate metering of station power may be required to accurately meter the generation facility load when the Project is off-line.

 Special billing metering will be required for Projects operating in the Flow-back Mode.
 If telemetering is required, the billing metering will be included as part of the telemetering installation.
-The Project Developer will be required to provide, at no cost to UPPCO, communication circuit line, to allow remote access to the billing meter by UPPCO.
-This circuit shall be terminated within ten feet of the meter involved.
 Ground fault protection for this circuit may be required, and coordination with the telephone company and all associated costs will be by Project Developer.